pug-pb/pydelhi_mobile/CONTRIBUTING.md

-Thanks for showing interest in development of PyDelhi Conf app.
+Thanks for showing interest in development of Python Nordeste Conference app.
 The app requires many modifications as listed in the [README](./README.md).